This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Getting from the airport to Sanur

-You can either ask your hotel to organise transport for you (most will offer this as an additional charge) or you can book an airport taxi through Booking.com.
-Family friends did this on a recent trip and recommended the service.
+You can either ask your hotel to organise transport for you (most will offer this as an additional charge) or book an airport taxi through Booking.com.
+I did this in Thailand less than 24 hours before my flight and recommend the service.
 I’ve never gotten a taxi from the airport – I’ve always organised transport in advance to save the hassle.
 I wouldn’t pay more than 250k IDR.

 SIM card

-If you’re in Sanur for an extended amount of time or think you’ll use Grab/Gojek to visit other places, I definitely recommend getting a local SIM card.
-Several local shops sell them (I went to the kiosk outside Arta Sedena) and it should cost between $10 and $15 AUD.
+If you’re in Sanur for an extended time or think you’ll use Grab/Gojek to visit other places, I recommend getting a local SIM card.
+Several local shops sell them (I went to the kiosk outside Arta Sedena), and the cost should be between $10 and $15 AUD.
 While most hotels and restaurants have WiFi, I did like having this SIM card as a backup.
-You’ll just need to take your passport (or a photograph of it) with you.
+You’ll need to take your passport (or a photograph of it) with you.

 I’ve also used Klook before.
-You can get a Bali SIM card delivered to your hotel or meet them at the airport and they do everything for you.
-It’s very affordable and I highly recommend checking out Klook while in Bali.
+You can get a Bali SIM card delivered to your hotel or meet them at the airport, and they will do everything for you.
+It’s very affordable, and I highly recommend checking out Klook while in Bali.

 Water